-But at the same time and alongside my London based work, I was invited to join one of the top Australian family law firms to help them for 12 – 24 months.
+Alongside my London based work, I was invited to join one of the top Australian family law firms to help them for 12 – 24 months.
 So in July 2003 I moved to Sydney where within 2 months, I qualified as an Australian solicitor, barrister and mediator and I worked for one of Sydney’s top international family law practices, also continuing with my English work.
-I stayed in Sydney for almost two years and had one of the most wonderful times of my life.
+I stayed in Sydney for two years and had one of the most wonderful times of my life.

 I loved the climate, the people, the approach to life, the outdoor living, the sports especially scuba diving, sailing (which I learned in the Harbour, an idyllic place to learn) and bush walking, and I made some fantastic friends.
 I attended an incredibly supportive and friendly church in the eastern suburbs.
 I travelled a lot around Australia and New Zealand and I got involved in a number of aspects of Sydney community life.
-I learned a great deal from working in family law in Sydney, although it was much more American combative and non conciliatory than practice in England.
+I learned a great deal from working in family law in Sydney, although it was much more American combative than practice in England.
 It was right to come back home when I did.
-However I miss hugely my life in Sydney and my friends there, and I remember my time there with much fondness and suspect (hope!)
-I will return one day to Australia in years to come.
+However I miss hugely my life in Sydney and my friends there, and I remember my time there with much fondness.

 Whilst I was away, I continued to be involved in my English cases and clients, working remotely alongside my team in London.
-I kept in touch with developments in English family law and twice returned to sit at court.
+I kept in touch with developments in English family law and twice returned to sit at court as a judge.